The National Plan for Music Education states that every music hub must:

 The wider opportunities programme is totally inclusive.
 As a whole class activity it offers opportunity for all.

-Every school in Cheshire East can benefit from:
+Every school in Cheshire and Wirral can benefit from:

-As the most substantial provider of music education in the borough, The Love Music Trust is the chosen provider of tuition in around 80% of the schools which it supports.
-However, Cheshire East schools are free to choose who delivers their tuition.
+As one of the most substantial providers of music education in the area, The Love Music Trust is the chosen provider of tuition in around 80% of the schools which it supports.
+However, Cheshire and Wirral schools are free to choose who delivers their tuition.
 It can be an established organisation, a directly-engaged music tutor or a member of school staff.

 Apply for a grant via the Schools Gateway.